I-4-3-2.Clerical Procedures for Incoming Remand Orders — CCPRB

 After verification (through contact with OGC when necessary), the support staff must take the actions below to process the remand order.

-The date on which the order is initially received in OAO will be used as the receipt date for entry into Litigation Overview Tracking System (LOTS).
+The date on which the order is initially received in OAO will be used as the receipt date for entry into the Appeals Review Processing System (ARPS).

 Determine if the court imposed a time limit or if the remand has been delayed (see I-4-3-40 B. and I-4-3-42) and flag the case accordingly.
 These cases always require expedited handling at all stages of processing.
 In addition, a delayed case is one which is being processed more than 125 days after the date when the Court remand order was issued.
 Cases remanded to an ALJ for a second time based on the same Court remand order also are included in the delayed case category.